 About the CHOP Translational Research Workshop Experience

-The PTRW is a five day, intensive learning experience.
+The CTRW is a five day, intensive learning experience.
 Each day will last approximately 8 hours, with the exception of a half-day session on Friday.
 Breakfast, lunch and end-of-the-day refreshments will be provided.

-Instructors and lecturers will include top pediatric researchers from the Philadelphia area and beyond, who will draw their discussions from their own personal experiences and lessons learned.
+Instructors and lecturers will include top researchers from the Philadelphia area and beyond, who will draw their discussions from their own personal experiences and lessons learned.
 The limited class size is intended to promote an interactive and open environment for all participants.

 CTRW participants who complete the program in its entirety will receive a certificate of participation.